billthefarmer/theme-hugo-foundation6/README.md

 ## Contributing
 There are several ways to help with the development of the theme:
-* [Open an issue](https://github.com/htko89/hugo-theme-foundation6-blog/issues/new) on GitHub if you have problems or feature requests
+* [Open an issue](https://github.com/htko89/hugo-theme-foundation6-blog/issues/new) on GitHub if you have problems or feature requests.
-* Alternatively, tackle one of the [existing issues](https://github.com/htko89/hugo-theme-foundation6-blog/issues) on the issue tracker
+* Alternatively, tackle one of the [existing issues](https://github.com/htko89/hugo-theme-foundation6-blog/issues) on the issue tracker.
-* Fork [the repository](https://github.com/htko89/hugo-theme-foundation6-blog) on GitHub, add features on a "feature" branch like `update-bootstrap`, and then send a [pull request](https://github.com/htko89/hugo-theme-foundation6-blog/compare) with your changes
+* Fork [the repository](https://github.com/htko89/hugo-theme-foundation6-blog) on GitHub, add features on a "feature" branch like `update-bootstrap`, and then send a [pull request](https://github.com/htko89/hugo-theme-foundation6-blog/compare) with your changes.

 ## License